mousepawmedia/devdocs/network/source/tools/sphinx.rst

 documents beautifully, so you can generally devote one single document to one single module, section, or topic.

-Once you click :guilabel:`Save`, Atom will know to treat the file as a ReST document.
+Once you click :guilabel:`Save`, your editor will probably know to treat the file as a ReST document.

 Rendering Final Output
 ----------------------------